Earl:Do good things and good things happen to you. Do bad things, they'll come back to haunt you.

 Call Back: The people Earl helps often come back to help him out.
-This happens as early as the third episode, when the first guy Earl helped comes back to make a fake birth certificate so that Randy can go to high-school.
+This happens as early as the third episode, when the first guy Earl helped comes back to make a fake birth certificate so that Randy can return to high-school.

 The poison cookies Joy leaves for Earl in Season 1 reappear in Season 4.

 In Season 1, Earl rides a bus and talks to a little girl who shares her treat with him.
 In Season 2, he does the same thing.

 In Season 2, Randy says when he gets hungry, he gets angry like the Hulk, only dizzy.
 At least once more through the series, he's referred to as a "dizzy, angry Hulk" when he gets hungry.

 Camp Gay: Kenny toes the line on this.
 He is certainly effeminate, but not quite "fabulous."
 His co-worker in the fourth episode is a more pure example.